BetaStreetOmnis/milvus_lite_server/readme.md

 }
 milvus_insert_main(items)
 Data Retrieval

-Call milvus_search_main to retrieve vector data from Milvus Lite database based on criteria, with support for reranking the results.
+To retrieve vector data from the Milvus Lite database and optionally rerank the results, call milvus_search_main:

 items = {